-In the recent era of democratization, with the introduction of representative government and equal voting rights, there has been a dearth of female national leaders. national leaders, this article uses global crossnational comparative leader data from 188 countries to explore the following questions: How have global trends of national female leadership changed over time?
+In the recent era of democratization, with the introduction of representative government and equal voting rights, there has been a dearth of female national leaders.

+To develop a better understanding of the unique contributions of female national leaders, this article uses global cross-national comparative leader data from 188 countries to explore the following questions: How have global trends of national female leadership changed over time?
 Is there evidence that having a female-as compared to a male-leader has differential consequences for economic growth as ethnic diversity increases?

-GLOBAL TRENDS OF NATIONAL FEMALE LEADERSHIP: What has changed over time?
+GLOBAL TRENDS OF NATIONAL FEMALE LEADERSHIP: WHAT HAS CHANGED OVER TIME?

 Early civilizations had no shortage of great women leaders of dynasties, empires, and tribes, such as Cleopatra of Egypt and Julia Augusta of the Roman Empire.
 The legacy of women in national leadership continued through the 1800s, which featured queens at the helm of burgeoning sovereign states.
 However, in the recent era of democratization, with the introduction of representative government and equal voting rights, there has been a dearth of female national leaders.
 Not until 1969 was the first female elected as prime minister-Golda Meir of Israel-after the death of her predecessor.
-It took yet another decade for the second woman to be elected to lead her country as prime minister-Margaret Thatcher of the United Kingdom.4 The probability of a woman reaching the top leadership ranks of society is slim; less than 5 percent of the national leaders across the 188 countries we examined since the 1950s have been female.
+It took yet another decade for the second woman to be elected to lead her country as prime minister-Margaret Thatcher of the United Kingdom.
+The probability of a woman reaching the top leadership ranks of society is slim; less than 5 percent of the national leaders across the 188 countries we examined since the 1950s have been female.
 Given how few women have risen to these national leadership positions over time, our interest here is to document if and how this trend has changed over time.
 We shall then further explore whether women's attainment of leadership is associated with differential economic outcomes depending on the level of ethnic diversity in the country.